mattwach/pico_sharpmem_display/README.md

    * *Low level*: At this level the display is represented as a byte array.
      You set bytes in the array (each byte represents an 8x1 pixel slice) and then call `sharpdisp_refresh()` to see results.
-If you are trying to add sharp support to a different graphics library, this is probably the code you want to look at.
+If you are trying to add Sharp LCD support to a different graphics library, this is probably the code you want to look at.
    * *Mid Level*: Functions for drawing text and simple shapes.
      Examples include `text_str()` from writing a string (with a choice of fonts)